-- PREPARE the cover page information on the questionnaires before you visit the households using the information provided on the household listing (Appendix E) E.g. E.A.#, address, etc. Use pencil only - CONTACT every household assigned to you. - RECORD any additional information to the comment section of the Listing that would make the household more identifiable. - CONDUCT complete interviews of each person 15 years or over.
+- CONTACT every household assigned to you. - RECORD any additional information to the comment section of the Listing that would make the household more identifiable. - CONDUCT complete interviews of each person 15 years or over.
 This may mean making callbacks to certain households if the interview was not completed.
-Interviewers are allowed four callbacks and field supervisors need to verify. - RECORD answers accurately. - ENSURE that the appropriate person section is completed for each person in the household.
-If an additional questionnaire is used, this should have all the necessary information to identify the household and person. - ARRANGE with your supervisor specific times of the day you will meet to discuss your weekly progress.
-All appointments should be kept. - REPORT to your supervisor any difficulty in interpreting the questions or obtaining information (such as refusals) and include in the comment section of the questionnaire the date and time when your FS accompanied you to a household. - CORRECT errors or omissions pointed out by your supervisor.
+Interviewers are allowed four callbacks and field supervisors need to verify. - RECORD answers accurately using the survey forms on the tablets. - ENSURE that the appropriate person section is completed for each person in the household. - ARRANGE with your field supervisor specific times of the day when you will meet to discuss your weekly progress.
+All appointments should be kept. - REPORT to your field supervisor any difficulty in interpreting the questions or obtaining information (such as refusals). - REPORT to your field supervisor any difficulty with the use of the tablet. - INCLUDE in the comment section of the questionnaire the date and time when your FS accompanied you to a household. - CORRECT errors or omissions pointed out by your field supervisor.

-- REMEMBER that a questionnaire should be submitted for each household on your list regardless of the result code.
-Each interviewer needs to be accountable for each questionnaire given to him/her. - SUBMIT all completed questionnaires, including additional ones used for larger households, spoilt and blank questionnaires, interviewer's control form and maps to your field supervisor.
+- REMEMBER that a questionnaire should be completed and uploaded for each household on your list regardless of the result code.
+Each interviewer needs to be accountable for the samples assigned to him/her. - SUBMIT completed questionnaires to your supervisor at least two times per week for uploading to the server. - SUBMIT interviewer's control forms at least twice per week.
+At the end of your assignment, submit the tablet and stylus, maps and control forms to your field supervisor.